freeload101/SCRIPTS/Bash/CS_BADGER/README.md

 '

-## Max searches is 8 by default in the script and 10 CrowdStrike.
+## Max searches is 99 by default in the script and 10 in CrowdStrike.
 To clear jobs (sids) use -k option.
 When you get error message like:

 The maximum number of concurrent historical searches on this instance has been reached. concurrency_limit=10"